emirardagn/Multi-Agent-Bitcoin-Trading/README.md

-# Bitcoin Trading Analysis System
+# Multi-Agent Bitcoin Trading Using CrewAI

 **IMPORTANT NOTE:** This project is created solely for academic research purposes and does not constitute financial investment advice.
 Do not use this project without conducting your own research.